All The Facts

-A small craft manoeuvred carefully as it entered the atmosphere of a small moon.
+A small craft maneuvered carefully as it entered the atmosphere of a small moon.
 The blue flames of its engines were drowned out by the red of the atmosphere collecting under his hull.
 The flames surrounded her till all she could see outside her craft was red.
 She relied on her sensors for the moment, but as soon as the flames subsided, she adjusted her entry and began to fly by eye again.
-She flew slow and deliberate, counting landmarks as she went, making sure she did not miss a thing.
-Laying across her dashboard was a slip of paper detailing the landmarks she was encountering, one by one she mentally ticked them off before finally arriving where she wanted to be.
-Deep in a mountain range of odd formation she held still in a strange cavern, looking at the structure that laid before her.
-Looking down at her sensors they showed nothing but stone.
+She flew slowly and deliberately, counting landmarks as she went, making sure she did not miss a thing.
+Laying across her dashboard was a slip of paper detailing the landmarks she was encountering; one by one, she mentally ticked them off before finally arriving where she wanted to be.
+Deep in a mountain range of odd formations, she held still in a strange cavern, looking at the structure that lay before her.
+Looking down at her sensors, they showed nothing but stone.

-She scrunched her face confused, looking up there was several docking stations designed for parking, one occupied by another craft.
+She scrunched her face, confused; looking up, There were several docking stations designed for parking, one occupied by another craft.
 Hesitantly she lowered her vehicle in another section of the cavern, parking in the dark.
 She powered her ship down and found herself blinded by the lights coming from the building in the cavern.
-Packing her bags she hopped out of her ship and locked up, making her way across the slippery ground to the building.
-She eyed the one parked ship and gave it a wide berth.
+Packing her bags, she hopped out of her ship and locked up, making her way across the slippery ground to the building.
+She eyed the one-parked ship and gave it a wide berth.

 “Looks like someone can’t read instructions.”
 She giggled to herself briefly.
 “Or didn’t pay enough for all of the instructions.”

 Approaching the door, she looked down at her note, turning it over in her hand.

 “Did I pay enough for all the instructions?”
 She looked up at the door, then across to the featureless front of the building, when suddenly the door swung open.

 “ComeComeComeComeCome.”
 Cried a voice of an older woman as she reached out and grabbed the pilot by the hand, dragging her in.